ishan657/ishan657/README.md

 <h1 align="center">Hi Everyone👋</h1>
-<h3 align="center">Hi, I’m Ishan Sawai — a student at the National Institute of Technology Agartala who loves to build cool things with code, explore new technologies, and solve real-world problems one line at a time.</h3>
+<h3 align="center">I’m Ishan Sawai — a student at the National Institute of Technology Agartala who loves to build cool things with code, explore new technologies, and solve real-world problems one line at a time.</h3>

 - 🔭 I’m currently working on **Java Spring Boot website**